Consistent least squares estimation in population-size-dependent branching processes: Asymptotic properties

 \section{Asymptotic properties}

 We now establish that, under regularity assumptions, the class of least squares estimators $\widehat{\vc\theta}_n$ are $C$-consistent and asymptotically normal.
-We start by introducing some notation: let $\|\cdot\|$ denote any norm in $\R^d$ (recall that $\T$ is a $d$-dimensional parameter), let $\Psi_{\Sigma}(\cdot)$ denote the distribution function of a multivariate normal distribution with mean vector ${\vc 0}=(0,\ldots,0)^\top$ and covariance matrix $\Sigma$ whose dimension will be clear from the context, and let $\nabla$ denote the gradient operator with respect to $\T$.
-We make the following assumptions:
+We start by introducing some notation: let $\|\cdot\|$ denote any norm in $\R^d$ (recall that $\T$ is a $d$-dimensional parameter), let \blue{$\Phi_{\Sigma}(\cdot)$} denote the distribution function of a multivariate normal distribution with mean vector ${\vc 0}=(0,\ldots,0)^\top$ and covariance matrix $\vc{\Sigma}$ whose dimension will be clear from the context, and let $\vc\nabla$ denote the gradient operator with respect to $\T$.